|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Own Your Future

-Own Your Future is a public awareness initiative sponsored by the Dayton/Prettner Solon administration, with support from the Department of Human Services, Minnesota Board on Aging, and the departments of health and commerce.
+Own Your Future is a public awareness initiative sponsored by the Dayton administration, with support from the Minnesota departments of Human Services, Health and Commerce and the Minnesota Board on Aging.
 Own Your Future is a federal/state partnership to encourage and enable Minnesotans to create a plan for their long-term care.

-The Minnesota initiative was launched on Tuesday, October 2, 2012.
-Beginning that day, one million letters signed by the Governor and Lieutenant Governor were sent to all households between the ages 40 and 65, encouraging them to prepare for their later years.
-A website has been created to provide information for Minnesotans who want to find out more about their risk for long-term needs, how to hold conversations with your family and others who will care for you, how to decide where to live, how to pay for long-term care costs and other strategies that we all should be incorporating into our plans for our later years.
-The website is mn.gov/ownyour future or email firstname.lastname@example.org for more information about the initiative.
+A website provides information for Minnesotans who want to find out more about their risk for long-term needs.
+How to hold conversations with your family and others who will care for you.
+How to decide where to live and how to pay for long-term care cost.
+Also, other strategies that we all should be incorporating into our plans for our later years.

 Aging demographic profiles that include the 2010 Census data